sozraheem/thesis_2025/README.md

 This environment might change while I am still working on the code.

 ## To do now
-- Organize repo with folders for notes, notebooks, src, experiment_logs, notes_on_datasets, ...
+- ~Organize repo with folders for notes, notebooks, src, experiment_logs, notes_on_datasets, ...~
-- Add notes, experiment logs
+- ~Add notes, experiment logs~
 - Create to do list and add to repo ?
+- Move code into src code?
+(100% python instead of jupyter notebooks)
-- Add toeplitz files? incl debugging log?
+- ~Add toeplitz files? incl debugging log?~

 ## To do later
 - Update .gitignore (add venv, ...)